 Signed

-Print Name Chair of Committee
+Print Name

 Date Adopted 16 th February 2011

-Review Date Reviewed April 2021 and then annually
+Review Date Reviewed February 2023 and then annually

 Staff Use of Social Networks and Mobile Phones

 The nursery expects that all staff will use due care when using social network sites.
 This is to protect the children, parents, other staff and the positive reputation of the nursery.